-Teenager, Darren Shan, meets a mysterious man at a freak show who turns out to be a Vampire.
-After a series of events Darren must leave his normal life and go on the road with the Cirque Du Freak and become a Vampire.
+Teenager Darren Shan meets a mysterious man at a freak show who turns out to be a vampire.
+After a series of events, Darren must leave his normal life and go on the road with the Cirque du Freak, becoming a creature of the night.

-Teenager Darren Shan is an excellent student and the pride and joy of his perfect middle-class family; his best friend is the reckless Steve.
+Teenager Darren Shan is an excellent student and the pride and joy of his perfect middle-class family, but his best friend is the reckless Steve.
 When they receive a flyer with an advertisement for a freak show, they sneak to the theater to see the attractions.
-The ringmaster is a vampire called Larten Crepsley, that has a lethal spider.
-After the show, Steve tells Darren to go home.
-However he returns and overhears Steve unsuccessfully trying to convince Larten to transform him into a vampire.
-Darren steals Larten's spider which bites Steve later and he seeks out Larten asking for an antidote for his friend.
-Larten proposes a deal to Darren.Written by
+The star attraction is a vampire called Larten Crepsley, who performs with a colorful yet very lethal spider.
+After the show, Darren tarries to see the spider and overhears Steve unsuccessfully trying to convince Larten to transform him into a vampire.
+Darren steals Larten's spider, which later bites Steve.
+In seeking an antidote from Larten, Darren accepts a deal to become his half-vampire assistant.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The license plates of the purple car that drops the Cirque du Freak flyer use the European Union pattern for Germany: D for Deutschland (Germany in German) and a circle of twelve stars (European Union symbol).
 See more »

 When Darren is about to drink Rebecca's blood, she pulls her shirt down and there is a strap still left on her shoulder.
 When the shot switches to her back, the strap is gone, and upon snapping back to her front, it is there again.
 See more »

 You know, sometimes it seems like life is all planned out.
 There's no choice in the matter.
 We're all gonna end up in the same place, whether we like it or not.
 But sometimes things aren't so simple.
 You can end up hurting the people you love the most; betraying the people you want to come through for.